 The Big Green House carried the memories of these residents of Wedgwood of very early years, and told the story of a neighborhood which was a rural area outside of the city limits until the 1950s.

 The demise of the Big Green House symbolizes the new era of the commercial district along 35th Ave NE with new architectural forms and the growing pains of becoming more and more citified with denser styles of housing.

 The Future of 35th Ave NE

 In coming years the small storefronts built in the 1940s along 35th Ave NE may be replaced with taller townhouse structures.
 Townhouses have none of the romance of the Big Green House but the lives of the people of Wedgwood, no matter what kind of housing they live in, will form the story of the neighborhood in coming years.

-The Future of 35th Project, a grant-funded neighborhood planning effort, was completed in 2014 and was presented to the Land Use Committee of City Council.
+The Future of 35th Project, a grant-funded neighborhood planning effort, was completed in 2014 and was presented to the Land Use Committee of City Council in February 2015.
 As of today we see that the work of community volunteers in planning and in asking City Council for better zoning in the commercial district along 35th Avenue NE, has been all for naught.
 What was wanted was appropriate zoning in Wedgwood’s commercial district to have storefronts instead of townhouses.
 City Council has been completely unresponsive to requests to support the business district along 35th Avenue NE.